 Short-Term Rental Regulation Impacts¬†

-2016 was a record year for Airbnb: more people used it than ever before, but the platform also found itself in a few sticky spots with a number of municipalities.
-Yet¬†as our guest writer, Helen Hsi, explored in detail in her research report on the effects of regulation, the conditions, penalties, and impact of Airbnb regulatory enforcement vary greatly from city to city. ¬†¬†
+More people used Airbnb than ever before in 2016.
+But, the platform also found itself in a few sticky spots with a number of municipalities.
+Yet the effects of regulation, conditions, penalties, and impact of Airbnb regulatory enforcement vary greatly from city to city. ¬†¬†

 One trend in the data continues to become clearer over time.
-Where there are more restrictions, there is more financial opportunity.
+Where there are more restrictions, there is increased financial opportunity.

-As would be expected in a marketplace in which rental supply is restricted by regulation – while travel demand continues to surge – prices and profitability of Airbnb units in highly regulated markets are on the rise.
-We see this especially in the rent-to-rent strategy because there are less initial capital expenditures to get an Airbnb rental up and running.
-It looks like many entrepreneurs still seem willing to accept legislative risk for the outsized returns.
-As they say – more risk, more rewards.
+This is expected in a marketplace in which rental supply is restricted by regulation.
+While travel demand surges, prices, and profitability of Airbnb units in highly regulated markets rise as well.
+We see this, especially in the rent-to-rent strategy, because there are less initial capital expenditures to get an Airbnb rental up and running.
+It seems that many entrepreneurs still are willing to accept legislative risk for the outsized returns.

 We would not recommend entering into any new investment without fully understanding the local regulatory environment and current enforcement of those regulations.
 To start off, you can check current restrictions at¬†Roomscore, which makes it easy to compare cities over the U.S. To dive a bit deeper in individual restrictions¬†refer to Airbnb, where they are offering improving¬†host compliance assistance. ¬†